yish1san/clust-omics/README.md

-# clust-omics
+# Clustering application example
-Clustering of single-cell proteomics data
+This is the repository for the week 10 lab